DefenderOfBasic/notebook/source/content/whiteboard.md

 												"content": [
 													{
 														"type": "text",
-														"text": "substack is where I publish "
+														"text": "substack is where I publish \"finished\" / more polished work" }
+												]
 											}
+										]
+									},
+									{
+										"type": "listItem",
+										"content": [
+											{
+												"type": "paragraph",
+												"attrs": {
+													"dir": "auto"
+												},
+												"content": [
+													{
+														"type": "text",
+														"text": "GitHub is where I collab on projects & do R&D" }
 												]
 											}